-Project Type Buyout Base Unit Fair Market Value Pre-Disaster Up to \$200,000 max value Relocation Assistance \$35,000 for a lot of newly constructed home Up to \$10,000 for an existing home Down Payment Up to \$35,000 Incentive Package Qualification of up to 4 additional incentives Buyout Incentives Up to \$35,000
+Project Type Buyout

+Base Unit Fair Market Value Pre-Disaster

+Relocation Assistance \$35,000 for a lot of newly constructed home Up to \$10,000 for an existing home

-Fort Bend County has set a cap of \$200,000 on buyouts.
+Down Payment Up to \$35,000

+Incentive Package Qualification of up to 4 additional incentives

+Buyout Incentives Up to \$35,000

 Incentives of up to \$5,000 for temporary moving and relocation costs, \$35,000 for a lot of newly constructed home, \$10,000 for an existing home, and up to 100% of a required down payment amount may be available to homeowners who meet conditional requirements up to \$35,000.
-Total costs for projects, including buyout, soft costs, disposition of the purchased property, and incentives, will not exceed \$233,000 per address (current HOME limit).
+Total costs for projects, including buyout, soft costs, disposition of the purchased property, and incentives.
 Buyouts will be based on the pre-storm appraised value of the unit.
 Appraisals will be conducted by independent, contracted appraiser.
 Per the Stafford Act, disqualified prior assistance will be deducted from the final buyout offer.

-Buyout Incentives: The purpose of the incentive is to encourage maximum participation by property owners, and remove as many properties as possible from high-risk areas.
+Buyout Incentives: The purpose of the incentive is to encourage maximum participation by property owners, and remove as many properties as possible from highrisk areas.
 Incentive payments should assist the household with necessary funds to (a) secure a new rental property (if they are required to move as part of this program, (b) buy an existing home outside of SHFA and Floodway or (c) construct a home on a newly purchased lot either outside of SHFA and Floodway or constructed at the height of 1 ft ABFE in a 100- year flood plain, or 3 ft ABFE in a 500-year flood plain, as applicable.
 A buyout incentive is not available for properties that served as second homes.
 A second home is not the primary residence of the owner, a tenant, or any occupant at the time of the storm or at the time of application for assistance.
+Fort Bend County may provide relocation assistance outside of buyout activities, as necessary.
 Fort Bend County must document how the assistance will be determined and issued to applicants when determining final eligibility assistance costs.